-2. Dough is too soft to be transfered or shaped
+2. Dough is too soft to be transferred or shaped

-Depending on temperature of your environment, you may need to chill the dough twice like what I’ve done since I’m located in a tropical country.
+Depending on the temperature of your environment, you may need to chill the dough twice like what I did since I am located in a tropical country.
 Chill the dough in the refrigerator for 15 minutes before shaping and if needed, another time before baking.
-If there is space in the freeze, place the dough in for only 5 minutes.
+Alternatively, place the dough in the freezer for only 5 minutes.

 This is a common mistake.
-It happens when the cookies are over mixed, causing the dough to have added air during mixing.
-The heat from the oven will cause the air to expand.
-The cookies will puff up during the baking process.
-When preparing the dough, stop immediately once the ingredient is evenly mixed.
+It happens when the cookies are over mixed causing the dough to incorporate more air.
+The heat from the oven causes the air to expand.
+Therefore, the cookies puffed up during the baking process.
+When preparing the dough, stop immediately once the ingredients are evenly mixed.

 4. Cookies spread and are out of shape

-Cookies will spread when there is too much baking powder or if its old.
-Other common reasons are that the dough is too warm or the cookies are baked on a preheated baking pan.
+Cookies will spread when there is too much baking powder or if the baking powder has been kept for too long.
+Other common reasons include the dough being too warm or the cookies are baked on a preheated baking pan.